2 Testing templates using Daml Script¶

 token_test_2 = do alice <- allocateParty "Alice" bob <- allocateParty "Bob" submitMustFail alice do createCmd Token with owner = bob submitMustFail bob do createCmd Token with owner = alice submit alice do createCmd Token with owner = alice submit bob do createCmd Token with owner = bob

-submitMustFail never has an impact on the ledger so the resulting tabular scenario view just shows the two Tokens resulting from the successful
+submitMustFail never has an impact on the ledger so the resulting tabular script view just shows the two Tokens resulting from the successful

 submit statements.
 Note the new column for Bob as well as the visibilities.
 Alice and Bob cannot see each others’ Tokens.